 The Afar fracture is a three-way split, which some geologists believe is caused by an upwelling magma plume, for lack of a better engine.
 The area on the African continent running south from that fracture locus is the Great African Rift Valley which runs down into the middle of the African continent.
 The area going north runs along the bottom of the Red Sea, up into the Dead Sea Rift area of Israel, up the Jordon river valley, and continues northward.
 This Peleg event is most likely a local reference to a widening of that Rift somewhere near or north of Israel.

-Click the small graphic (left) to see full-size view of tectonic features.
+The next image is a view of the Afar Triangle’s tectonic features.
 In all likelihood, this Rift system was already active before Noah's flood, but Noah's flood triggered renewed activity.
 I state that because the path of the Rift from Israel continues to run south for the entire length of Ethiopia.
-It seems to match the described path of the river Gihon, one of four that flowed from the garden of Eden.
+It seems to match the described path of the river Gihon, one of four that flowed from the Garden of Eden.

 "And the name of the second river is Gihon: the same is it that compasseth the whole land of Ethiopia."